 Nutrition

-Pin this recipe on Pinterest:
+Pin our champagne cupcake recipe on Pinterest:

 Cupcakes were light and fluffy.
 It would have gotten 5 stars if the buttercream frosting recipe was tweaked: My frosting tasted like 90% butter, so I cross-referenced another recipe to find that the amount of butter should be 1/2 cup, not 2 cups (or increase the ratio of other ingredients).
 Otherwise I love the simplicity of the recipe and great taste of the cake.